easydatawarehousing/ruby_measure_responsetime/data/rodauth/README.md

 ![Overview of response-times of all tested Rubies](/data/rodauth/plots/rodauth_0_overview.png "Overview of response-times of all tested Rubies")

 ## Histograms of response-times of all tested Rubies
-Showing a single tested uri and the most occurring response-times
+Showing a single tested uri and the most occurring response-times after warmup (x > N/2)
 ![Histograms of response-times of all tested Rubies](/data/rodauth/plots/rodauth_01_histogram.png "Histograms of response-times of all tested Rubies")

 ## Scatter-plots